jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_separation.rst

 * :ref:`I know how to place values in strings<telephone>`.
 * :ref:`I know how to separate tests from solutions<separate and equal>`.

-:ref:`Would you like to test AttributeError?<what causes AttributeError?>`
+:ref:`AttributeError<what causes AttributeError?>` happened when separating the solutions from the tests, :ref:`Would you like to test AttributeError?<what causes AttributeError?>`

 -----